- Good News Alert!

 Good News Alert!

-An important law took effect on January 2015.
-Under the new law, the California agency in charge of licensing nurses, may no longer deny a nursing license based solely on a criminal conviction — if it has been properly expunged!
+Since January 2015, the California agency in charge of licensing nurses may no longer deny a nursing license based solely on a criminal conviction — if the conviction has been properly expunged!

-This new law benefits all of our former clients for whom we obtained expungements prior to January 2015, and it will benefit you, if we expunge your conviction and you seek to become a nurse.
+This new law benefits all of our former clients for whom we obtained expungements prior to January 2015, and it will benefit you today if we expunge your conviction and you seek to become a nurse.

 As a small client-centered law firm with a 25+ year devotion to helping people overcome mistakes from their past, we are often asked, “Can I become a nurse with a misdemeanor or felony conviction on my record?”